AI Isn’t Failing — Our Operating Systems Are

 95% of AI projects fail — not because the models are wrong, but because organizations run high-uncertainty AI work through a project-mode operating system.
 Here is what changes when you treat AI as product work instead.

-Click image to open full size TL;DR
+Click image to open full size Why Do Most Enterprise AI Initiatives Fail to Deliver Business Value?

 Executives keep hearing that 95% of AI projects fail, and the instinct is to blame the technology — the models are immature, the data is not clean, the use case was wrong.
 In a crossover conversation on the Scrum.org Community Podcast, Dave West and I worked through a different explanation: AI is not the thing failing.
 The operating system most organizations use to manage AI is.
 Companies pour millions into AI pilots, but strategy, product, and delivery still move on different clocks, and most AI work is being run as a project — fixed scope, plan, milestones — when it is actually high-potential, high-uncertainty work that needs a product approach.